Loading...

 There are a few different software options that you can use for t-shirt design and printing.
 For design, some popular software options include Adobe Illustrator, Inkscape and Adobe Photoshop.

-The first two are vector-based programs, meaning you can create high-quality designs from scratch using tools based on geometrical shapes.
-On the other hand, Photoshop will allow you to create image-based designs, modify existing photographs, resize them or create new compositions using different photos.
 If you’ve never used either one of these, make sure to check out this article about the differences between vector and bitmap images and how to optimize images in 2022 for Web Vitals.

 Now, if you are deeply interested in production and would like to have your own printing presses, you’ll need a t-shirt printer or an all-in-one machine that can print t-shirts as well as other fabric items.
 The most popular t-shirt printing hardware options include heat presses, direct-to-garment printers (DTG), and screen printing machines.